EURINR is expected to appreciated: Angel Broking

 Angel Broking's currency report on EURINR

-EURUSD depreciated by 0.24 percent yesterday while EURINR appreciated by 0.41 percent the same time frame.
-CPI from Euro zone came in line with market expectations at 1 percent for Aug’19.
+EURUSD depreciated by 0.7 percent yesterday while EURINR appreciated by 0.35 percent the same time frame.
 German manufacturing PMI came in at 41.4 against market expectations of 44.6 for Aug’19.
 Services PMI from Germany came in at 52.5 against market expectations of 54.3 for Aug’19.
+The Germany IFO survey showed that the Business Climate improved more than anticipated in September, hitting 94.6 from 94.3 previously.

 OUTLOOK